14 Top-Rated Beaches near Philadelphia

 Also north of Long Beach Island, Point Pleasant Beach goes for a more family-friendly atmosphere compared to some of its neighbors.
 There are fun attractions along the mile-long, wide, wooden boardwalk, and the city's cafés offer little areas of boardwalk seating.
 It's great to watch the parade of people walk by as you eat.

 The town is great for family vacations, especially during the summer, when the many rides, miniature golf courses, and plenty of pizza and ice-cream shops evoke a carnival atmosphere.
-As with other cities in this list, summer is the peak season, with some businesses and hotels closing during the off-season.
+As with other cities in this list, summer (Memorial Day through Labor Day) is the peak season, with some businesses and hotels closing during the off-season.

 12. Dewey Beach, Delaware

-Dewey Beach, another Delaware beach resort town, is the adult alternative to Rehoboth Beach.
+Dewey Beach, another Delaware beach resort town, is the adult alternative to Rehoboth Beach and the next town over.
 The entire town is less than two miles long and only two blocks wide, but it has a big beach, a lot of restaurants, shops, and an active music and nightlife scene.

 While it has a lot of things for adults to do after dark, Dewey Beach remains a great family vacation destination.
 The beach is great for kids, and both accommodations and food are inexpensive.
 There are also some historic sites and monuments, so a vacation can include a bit of education.

-The Beach House Dewey is a budget hotel, right on the sand, a few blocks down from the city's nightlife area.
-It's right across the street from the Bottle & Cork, the town's main music performance venue.
+The Beach House Dewey is a budget hotel, a few steps from the sand, a few blocks down from the city's nightlife area.

 13. Brigantine Beach, New Jersey

 Highlights: Closer to Philly than Atlantic City, a small-town feel, a lighthouse, and a marine mammal center that is great for kids